 When growing trumpet vines, containment is another consideration.
-Some people find it useful to plant trumpet creeper in large bottomless containers, such as 5-gallon buckets, which can be sunk into the ground.
+Some people find it useful to plant trumpet creeper in large bottomless containers, such as 5-gallon (3.75 L) buckets, which can be sunk into the ground.
 This helps keep the vine’s spreading habit under control.
 If the vine is located in a large enough area where its suckers can be routinely mown and pruned, it can be grown without support and treat more like a shrub.

 Care of Trumpet Vines

 Trumpet vine requires little care once established.
 Trumpet creeper is a vigorous grower.
 Water only as needed and do not fertilize.

 About the only maintenance you’ll need to perform is pruning.
 Trumpet vine requires regular pruning to keep it under control.
 Pruning takes place in early spring or fall.
-Generally, spring is preferable and may be severely pruned back to just a few buds.
+Generally, spring is preferable, and the plant may be severely pruned back to just a few buds.